jgru/onion-domain-harvester/README.md

 * sqlalchemy

 Other dependencies
-* tor (Make sure Tor is up and running under http://localhost:9050)
+* tor (Make sure Tor is up and running under http://localhost:9050 by entereing 'netstat -tlnp')